Economic development incentives

 Employee Training Incentive Program: Eligible entities making significant capital investment may qualify for employee training benefits.
 The program provides refundable tax credits to employers for skills training that upgrades or improves productivity for their employees.
 A credit of 50% of eligible training costs, capped at $10,000 per employee, is available for current or new employees.
 Credits may also be earned under the internship program, with a credit of 50% of the stipend paid to an intern with a cap of $3,000 per intern available under this program.

-Regional Economic Development Councils: New York is divided into 10 economic development regions with each region comprised of its own Regional Economic Development Council (REDC).
+Regional Economic Development Councils: New York is divided into 10economic development regions with each region comprised of its own Regional Economic Development Council (REDC).
 These councils are each led by board members appointed by the governor to formulate economic development strategies for their respective regions.
-To provide opportunities for all regional to participate in economic development funding, o the REDCs conduct an annual RFP process to recommend discretionary grants and other incentives to support business attraction and expansion projects.
+To provide opportunities for all regional to participate in economic development funding, the REDCs conduct an annual RFP process to recommend discretionary grants and other incentives to support business attraction and expansion projects.
 However, competitive site selection projects are considered on a separate project-specific timeline and are not subject to the annual REDC RFP process, although the applicable REDC is consulted on all major projects.

-Last Updated: August 2023
+Last Updated: April 2026

 Tax Credits